Amazing Arrrrts Race: Swashbucklers Around the Globe

 The Amazing Arts Race summer camp is a cross-cultural arts-based curriculum that “travels” throughout various global cultures to experience visual arts, dance, theater, and other traditions while building teamwork with group challenges and physical activities.
 This is a two-week summer camp for children ages 7-10 co-organized with Girls First afterschool program of Norristown.
 Campers will work individually and collaboratively on short and long-term art projects and a dance performance, which will culminate in an exhibit and presentation on the last day of camp.
-In 2021, our socially-distanced camp will be more spread out in the art center, take more advantage of our natural surroundings and base our art activities around murals of the world.
+This year we take to the sea to explore the costumes, flags, maps, images, and fascinating history of...pirates!

 Ages: 7 to 10

 Location: Fine Arts Center at the Blue Bell Campus

 For particular questions please contact camp director Patrick Rodgers, Galleries DIrector, at 215-619-7349 or firstname.lastname@example.org.